Result-Oriented System-Level Modeling

 Findings

-(b) In the context of 'Recoding', we are designing novel methods and tools for computer-aided modeling and transformation of design models.
-Early results on video codec applications demonstrate feasibility and promise significant reduction in design specification and modeling time.
+(b) In the context of Recoding, we have designed novel methods and tools for computer-aided modeling and transformation of design models.
+Our experimental results on video codec applications demonstrate feasibility and promise significant reduction in design specification and modeling time.

 For more details on our findings, please refer to the reports and publications below.